swaldman/sbt-ethereum/src/main/paradox/tasks/eth/keystore/index.md

 # ethKeystore*

-_sbt-ethereum_ tasks related to managing keys and wallets of addresses for which this installation of _sbt-ethereum_ may originate transactions.
+_sbt-ethereum_ tasks related to managing keys and wallets of addresses from which this installation of _sbt-ethereum_ may originate transactions.

 ### ethKeystoreList